swapnilrevankar/swapBlog/content/post/pycharm-motionbuilder.md

 > Please note that ***`<version>`*** in the path ***C:\Program Files\Autodesk\MotionBuilder<version>\bin\x64*** should be replaced with the actual version number of Autodesk MotionBuilder installed on your system for the command to work correctly.

 #### Step 2:Configuring PyCharm
-> Let's configure PyCharm to recognize the MotionBuilder Python modules and enable autocompletion and external documentation.
+> Let's configure PyCharm to recognize the MotionBuilder Python modules and enable autocompletion.

 > 1. Launch PyCharm and open your MotionBuilder scripting project or create a new one.